LEADING OFF: Wildfires darken California skies; Cole vs O's

 ALMOST 30

-One night after scoring a whopping 29 runs against Miami, the NL East-leading Atlanta Braves look to keep their bats rolling when they visit last-place Washington in the opener of a four-game series.
+One night after setting a National League scoring record in their 29-9 romp over Miami, the NL East-leading Atlanta Braves look to keep their bats rolling when they visit last-place Washington in the opener of a four-game series.

-Adam Duvall drove in nine runs with three homers Wednesday night, including a grand slam, and the Braves obliterated their franchise scoring record in a 29-9 romp over the Marlins.
-Freddie Freeman had six RBIs and the Braves totaled 23 hits, including seven homers, to score the most runs in their history in Boston, Milwaukee and Atlanta.
+Adam Duvall drove in nine runs with three homers Wednesday night, including a grand slam.
+Freddie Freeman had six RBIs and the Braves totaled 23 hits, including seven homers, to score the most runs in franchise history.
 They topped the old record by six runs.
-The outburst came a day after the Braves were shut out by the Marlins on four hits.
+The outburst came a day after Atlanta was shut out by the Marlins on four hits.

 MISSING YOU